 When you take on this 4-week challenge, you’ll want to do everything you can to make sure you get the best results.
 In addition to the actual exercises, you’ll want to maximize your fat burning and keep your diet in order.
 This will help you slim down while you sculpt your butt and mid-section.

 The hip raise challenge exercises target both your glutes and your core.
 It’s important to know that although “hip flexors” might sound like a leg muscle, they’re actually an important part of your core.
-So by targeting your hip flexors with hip raises, you can build a booty while toning your abs too.
+So by targeting your hip flexors with hip raises exercise, you can build a booty while toning your abs too.
 And even without the satisfaction of looking amazing in jeans, hip raises have important health benefits as well.

 Unless you’re lucky enough to have a standing desk, you probably spend most of your waking hours seated.
 Sitting shortens your hip flexors over time which can lead to low back pain and weak glutes.
-Hip raises will stretch out your hip flexors and strengthen your glutes, making them the perfect remedy for a desk job.
+Hip raises exercise will stretch out your hip flexors and strengthen your glutes, making them the perfect remedy for a desk job.

 These strength training exercises are great for building muscle which helps your body burn fat faster.
 But for a slimming boost, add some additional fat burning exercises.

 If you train at home, consider adding a bodyweight circuit of squats, push-ups, walking lunges, and squat jumps to get your heart pounding.
 If you’re at the gym, hop on the stepmill to torch your glutes and thighs while tackling one of the hardest cardio machines out there.
 For nature lovers, keep fit by hiking or running.

 The added cardio helps you burn more calories which means you’ll be able to see the results of your 30-day challenge that much sooner!

 You’ve heard it before but I’ll say it again: all the cardio in the world won’t undo a bad diet.
 This isn’t about starving yourself, but you should be making good decisions in the kitchen if you want great results.